dayanials/documentation/understanding-yclas-themes.md

 ### File Linking

 First thing you need to know is that all styles and javascript/jQuery (http://jquery.com/) files are linked in init.php.
-Look at this example:
+Take a look at this example:

 css linking